2025 Singaporean general election: Political issues

-Ahead of the upcoming election, CNA and other Mediacorp media outlets identified East Coast, Marine Parade, Sengkang, and West Coast GRCs as potential election "hotspots", with residents across these districts primarily concerned about the rising cost of living, employment, job security, and housing affordability.
-In East Coast, where PAP narrowly beat WP in 2020, ageing infrastructure and elderly support are major issues.
-Private estate owners also seek greater transparency on lease renewals.
-In Marine Parade, in addition to concerns regarding immigration, job competition, school placements, CNA speculated that Tan Chuan-Jin's marital affair could influence the constituency's electoral outcome as he was well-regarded among residents there.
-In WP-held Sengkang, national issues take priority over constituency-level issues like estate cleanliness.
-Meanwhile, in West Coast, where the PAP won by just 3.36% in 2020, estate management and transport are key concerns.
-CNA believes the prosecution of S. Iswaran and the presence of PSP's founding chairman Tan Cheng Bock, a former PAP MP, could determine the next election outcome.
+Ahead of the upcoming election, CNA and other Mediacorp outlets identified East Coast, Marine Parade, Sengkang, and West Coast GRCs as potential election "hotspots", with residents primarily concerned about the rising cost of living, employment, job security, and housing affordability.
+In East Coast, where the PAP narrowly defeated the WP in 2020, ageing infrastructure and elderly support were flagged as major issues.
+Private estate owners also sought greater transparency on lease renewals.
+In Marine Parade, in addition to concerns regarding immigration, job competition, and school placements, it was speculated that Tan Chuan-Jin's marital affair could influence the constituency's electoral outcome as he was well-regarded among residents there.
+In WP-held Sengkang, national issues were seen to be prioritised over constituency-level issues like estate cleanliness.
+Meanwhile, in West Coast, where the PAP won by 3.36% in 2020, estate management and transport were key concerns.

-In a CNA survey after the redrawing of electoral boundaries, most residents in redrawn constituencies like East Coast GRC, Marine Parade–Braddell Heights, and West Coast–Jurong West were largely indifferent to the changes.
+In a CNA survey after the redrawing of electoral boundaries, most residents in redrawn constituencies like East Coast GRC, Marine Parade–Braddell Heights GRC, and West Coast–Jurong West GRC were largely indifferent to the changes.
 However, residents in East Coast and Marine Parade–Braddell Heights GRCs had questioned the rationale, and political analysts noted that the opposition could face more challenges.
-Analysts on The Straits Times, such as Mustafa Izzuddin and Felix Tan, believe that the boundary changes have strengthened support for the PAP in the newly formed GRCs in the west.
-Analysts also suggested that East Coast could be highly competitive due to the inclusion of educated, middle-class voters in Joo Chiat, who could prioritise political pluralism and checks on parliamentary power.
-Political observer Tan noted that younger voters in the newly formed Punggol GRC could potentially influence voting trends, and The Straits Times expected a fierce PAP–WP fight in Punggol.
+ST analysts believed that the boundary changes had strengthened support for the PAP in newly formed western GRCs.
+Analysts also suggested that East Coast GRC could be highly competitive due to the inclusion of educated, middle-class voters in Joo Chiat, who could prioritise political pluralism and checks on parliamentary power.
+Political observer Tan noted that younger voters in the newly formed Punggol GRC could potentially influence voting trends, where ST expected a fierce PAP–WP contest.
 However, Teo believed that many voters would focus more on national issues, party performance, and candidate quality than constituency-specific changes.